RishiKoushik/QFF_2024_IIITDWWD/README.md

 ### References
 To be released

+### Credits
+We would like to extend our heartfelt thanks to Qiskit Fall Fest 2024 for providing these notebooks as part of the Sponsored Event Package.
+Their support plays a crucial role in making this event a success and fostering the growth of the quantum computing community.

 ## 3. IBM Composer Challenge

 **Overview:** The IBM Composer Challenge is an exciting timed competition where individual participants will work the IBM Composer.